atropnik/42-hercules/README.md

 # 42-hercules
-some hercules projects for 42 Silicon Valley.
-Grading status still pending.
+Networking projects for 42 Silicon Valley in the style of the 12 labors of Hercules.
+Grading pending.